-- 3.1 The Company's object is to be a not-for-profit charitable organisation whose main purpose is to advance social or public welfare by supporting impoverished, marginalized and disadvantaged smallholder farming and pastoralist communities in developing countries and Australia by restoring degraded landscapes to improve the sustainability, productivity and profitability of agricultural systems. - 3.2 The Company will achieve its object by: - (a) providing support by way of services, training, advocacy, research, dissemination of information, co-ordination of development of project proposals, technical advice, provision of a database of relevant research, provision of geospatial tracking of impact of projects to non-government organisations, government organisations, other parties and donors in Australia and overseas engaged in developing evergreen agricultural projects and practices and to impoverished, marginalized and disadvantaged smallholder farming and pastoralist communities in developing countries and Australia; - (b) providing members, non-government organisations, government organisations, other parties and donors engaged in developing evergreen agricultural projects and practices and, where appropriate, other interested stakeholders with: - (i) an entry point for engaging, influencing and/or partnering with donors, governments and other stakeholders.
+- 3.1 The Company's object is to be a not-for-profit charitable organisation whose main purpose is to advance social or public welfare by supporting impoverished, marginalized and disadvantaged smallholder farming, pastoralist and forest-dependent communities in developing countries and Australia by restoring degraded landscapes and sustainably managing and protecting vulnerable natural resources to improve the sustainability, productivity, equity and profitability of agricultural, pastoral and forest systems. - 3.2 The Company will achieve its object by: - (a) providing support by way of services, training, advocacy, research, dissemination of information, co-ordination of development and implementation of project proposals, technical advice, provision of a database of relevant research, provision of geospatial tracking of impact of projects to non-government organisations, government organisations, other parties and donors in Australia and overseas engaged in developing evergreening projects and practices and to impoverished, marginalized and disadvantaged smallholder farming, pastoralist and forest-dependent communities in developing countries and Australia; - (b) providing members, non-government organisations, government organisations, other parties and donors engaged in developing evergreening projects and practices and, where appropriate, other interested stakeholders with: - (i) an entry point for engaging, influencing and/or partnering with donors, governments and other stakeholders.
 The Company will be resourced to provide credible insights and a consolidated view of the various initiatives of member organizations, and their respective contributions towards restoration and development targets, as well as their collective capacity to address challenges and support emerging opportunities.
-Further, the Company will support the mainstreaming of evergreening into the programmes of the community of United Nations organizations and development banks; - a platform for multi-sectoral collaboration on a massive-scale, leveraging the expertise and capacity of its member organizations.
-The Company will provide a coordinating function for the development of proposals, and technical advisory services and oversight during project implementation; - (iii) a platform for information sharing, including a database of relevant research findings, projects and policy analysis, decision support tools and training materials; - (iv) an effective mechanism to facilitate the establishment of public-private partnerships to further support the scaling up of evergreen agriculture; - (v) a means to help strengthen capacity and professional training on evergreen agriculture all over the world, including in universities and technical colleges through the development of curricula and course materials; - (vi) a platform for geospatial tracking of the progress and impacts of all relevant projects and initiatives, ensuring consistent monitoring and evaluation to capture and measure impacts, optimize visibility, contribute towards global and regional targets - and providing continuous updates and evidence of return on investment to donors and other interested parties; and
+Further, the Company will support the mainstreaming of evergreening into the programmes of the community of United Nations organizations and development banks; - (ii) a platform for multi-sectoral collaboration on a massive-scale, leveraging the expertise and capacity of its member organizations.
+The Company will provide a coordinating function for the development of proposals, and technical advisory services and oversight during project implementation; - (iii) a platform for information sharing, including a database of relevant research findings, projects and policy analysis, decision support tools and training materials; - (iv) an effective mechanism to facilitate the establishment of public-private partnerships to further support the scaling up of evergreening projects and practices; - (v) a means to help strengthen capacity and professional training on evergreening practices all over the world, including in universities and technical colleges through the development of curricula and course materials;

-- (vii) a structure by which efforts can be scaled and upon which increasingly efficient and effective projects can be built, utilizing existing project infrastructure, resources and capacity; and - (c) establishing and driving the 'EverGreening the Earth' campaign, which will foster and accelerate grassroots movements around the world to accelerate adoption of the most low-cost and scalable evergreening practices, including farmer-managed natural regeneration of trees on farmlands (FMNR), and the assisted natural regeneration of trees on rangelands (PMNR) and degraded forest lands (ANR); thereby improving the sustainability, productivity and resilience of agricultural and forest systems, improving food security and economic self-sufficiency for impoverished, marginalised and disadvantaged smallholder farming and pastoralist communities in developing countries and Australia and significantly mitigating the effects of climate change.
+- (vi) a platform for geospatial tracking of the progress and impacts of all relevant projects and initiatives, ensuring consistent monitoring and evaluation to capture and measure impacts, optimize visibility, contribute towards global and regional targets - and providing continuous updates and evidence of return on investment to donors, investors and other interested parties; and - (vii) a structure by which efforts can be scaled and upon which increasingly efficient and effective projects can be built, utilizing existing project infrastructure, resources and capacity; and - (c) establishing and driving the 'EverGreening the Earth' campaign, which will foster and accelerate grassroots movements around the world to accelerate adoption of the most low-cost and scalable evergreening practices, including farmer-managed natural regeneration of trees on farmlands (FMNR), and the assisted natural regeneration of trees on rangelands (PMNR) and degraded forest lands (ANR); thereby improving the sustainability, productivity and resilience of agricultural and forest systems, improving food security and economic self-sufficiency for impoverished, marginalised and disadvantaged smallholder farming, pastoralist and forest-dependent communities in developing countries and Australia and significantly mitigating the effects of climate change.